ericpony/The-First-Monad-Tutorial/README.md

 # The First Monad Tutorial

-Scala translations of The First Monad Tutorial by Phili Wadler, for YOW 2013
+Scala translations of The First Monad Tutorial by Philip Wadler, for YOW 2013

+The PDF files are in the src/main/pdf directory and include both the original Haskell and translated forms.

 # build